Estimating Your Retirement Income Needs

 Don’t forget that the cost of living will go up over time.
-The average annual rate of inflation over the past 20 years has been approximately 2.3 percent.
-(Source: Consumer price index (CPI-U) data published by the U.S. Department of Labor, January 2015.)
-And keep in mind that your retirement expenses may change from year to year.
+The average annual rate of inflation over the past 20 years has been approximately 2 percent.1 And keep in mind that your retirement expenses may change from year to year.
 For example, you may pay off your home mortgage or your children’s education early in retirement.
 Other expenses, such as health care and insurance, may increase as you age.
 To protect against these variables, build a comfortable cushion into your estimates (it’s always best to be conservative).
-Finally, have a financial professional help you with your estimates to make sure they're as accurate and realistic as possible.
+Finally, have a financial professional help you with your estimates to make sure they’re as accurate and realistic as possible.

 Decide When You’ll Retire

 To determine your total retirement needs, you can’t just estimate how much annual income you need.
 You also have to estimate how long you’ll be retired.
 Why?
 The longer your retirement, the more years of income you’ll need to fund it.
 The length of your retirement will depend partly on when you plan to retire.
 This important decision typically revolves around your personal goals and financial situation.
 For example, you may see yourself retiring at 50 to get the most out of your retirement.
 Maybe a booming stock market or a generous early retirement package will make that possible.
 Although it’s great to have the flexibility to choose when you’ll retire, it’s important to remember that retiring at 50 will end up costing you a lot more than retiring at 65.

 Estimate Your Life Expectancy